in your area.

 - Location, location, location.
 It’s such a tired cliché, but it’s true.
 A farther-out neighborhood that isn’t convenient to shopping, businesses, highways, schools, transit lines and entertainment just simply isn’t going to command top prices.
 With gas prices as unstable as they have been, even the new neighborhoods of McMansions may become a lot less desirable due to location.
 In many areas, neighborhoods laid out in the 1970s and '80s were done in cookie-cutter fashion, with little planning in regards to parks, libraries, schools, shopping and other amenities.
 Houses were built cheaply, sometimes with duplexes, four-plexes or apartment buildings scattered among them.
 Many of these neighborhoods are well on their way to slum status already, with neighborhood sale prices in the basement (a good thing for an investment/rental-minded buyer, though).

 - Neighborhood crime.
-Real estate agents key home values and marketing against the neighborhood crime stats for a given area.
+Real estate agents key home values and marketing against the for a given area.
 Property crimes like breaking-and-entering, car burglaries, even graffiti can skew neighborhood crime figures and drop home prices for the whole area.

 - Prevailing home prices.
 Although it’s a variable that depends on a lot of other factors, like condition, size, lot size, street location and numerous other things, a house that sells high or low can skew neighborhood sale prices for the whole street.